gorbulus/CW_Kata_Friend_or_Foe/README.md

 If the name has exactly 4 characters, it is a FRIEND~!

-Output it displayed to the user:
+Output the lists and display to the user:

 ```python
 # console_output(list, list, list)